cloudflare/cloudflare-docs/content/magic-wan/configuration/connector/network-options/application-based-policies/breakout-traffic.md

 6. Select one or more applications that should bypass Cloudflare filtering from the list.
 You can also use the search box.
 7. Select **Add applications**.

-The traffic for that application will now go directly to the Internet and bypass Cloudflare filtering.
+The traffic for that application will now go directly to the Internet and bypass Cloudflare's filtering.

 ## Delete an application